moment/moment-timezone/contributing.md

 npm install
 ```

-Additions to `moment-timezone.js` should have matching tests in
+Additions to `moment-timezone.js` or `moment-timezone-utils.js` should have matching tests in
 `/tests/moment-timezone/`.

-Additions to `moment-timezone-utils.js` should have matching tests in
-`/tests/moment-timezone-utils/`.

 ## Running tests